 I love breakfast but I hate making breakfast.
 So whenever I travel it’s an absolute treat to experience something special wherever I am.
 With this in mind, I asked several other bloggers to share their favorite breakfast around the world.
-Sure, there’s loads more that can be on the list but enjoy these breakfast bites to get you started!
+If you are into culinary travel then you’ll want to read up.
+There are so many more options that could be on the list but enjoy these breakfast bites to get you started!

 A perfect breakfast at Aromas (http://www.aromasnoosa.com.